buildingSMART/IFC4.x-IF/docs/IFC-file-header/README.md

 - _Software Company Name_ and _Application Name_ strings can contain white spaces or special characters other than the dash (e.g., `(`, `)`, `#`, `/`)
 - _Application Version_ must be according to the [PEP440 standard](https://peps.python.org/pep-0440/); use only numbers and separators (i.e., `.`).
 Letters may only be used as part of a suffix.
   - This suffix can be used to indicate an `alpha`, `beta` or release candidate (`rc`) version.
-  - The suffix shall use **exactly the following syntax**: `Application Version-modifier` where the modifier is one of the following:
+  - The suffix must use the following syntax: `Application Version-modifier` where the modifier is one of the following:
     - `alpha`
     - `beta`
     - `rc`